 Satin paint has a lower sheen compared to semi-gloss paint.
 This makes satin paint’s light reflection softer, and better to hide imperfections.
 Satin’s best to use in high-traffic areas such as family rooms, hallways, and living rooms.
 Meanwhile, the semi-gloss finish has more sheen and is more reflective.
-It’s also highly durable and moisture-resistant than satin paint.
+Semi-gloss paint is more durable than satin and more moisture-resistant than satin paint.
 It’s best to use in rooms where you want to brighten up the space.

 What is satin paint?